ty730/platformofhope/README.md

     c. npm install

-    d. d. npm start (this will open a preview of the website)
+    d. npm start (this will open a preview of the website)

 2. Then edit the source code as needed.
 Edit src/Components/Events/index.js in order to add new events to the calendar and home page.